blockchain-lab-um/masca/packages/docs/docs/faqs.md

 ### What is Decentralized Identity and why should I care?

-Decentralized Identity (often reffered to as "Self-Sovereign Identity") is a digital identity that is controlled by the individual (or organization) to which it refers, rather than a centralized authority such as a governmant or tech company.
+Decentralized Identity (often referred to as "Self-Sovereign Identity") is a digital identity that is controlled by the individual (or organization) to which it refers, rather than a centralized authority such as a government or tech company.
 Decentralized Identity uses blockchain technology and cryptographic methods to secure personal data.

 Decentralized Identity aims to give power back to the user: